Peter Chilvers

 Peter Chilvers was an inventor, engineer and promoter of sailing and windsurfing.
 He is credited with an early version of a sail powered surfboard.
 He died from lung cancer on 26 February 2015.

 Life

 Chilvers had been an engineer for Lotus and founded a sailing and windsurfing centre in London.
 Chilvers is credited with creating a crude sailing craft propelled by a free-sail system while living on Hayling Island in 1958.
 His craft was recognized as prior art in later court cases in England regarding sailboard patents and royalties.

 The windsurfing centre in London's East End was founded by Chilvers as a philanthropic venture to promote sailing and windsurfing amongst underprivileged children of the East End in the 1970s.
 He created and maintained the centre for over 25 years.
+Peter was certainly still running the sailing centre together with a bar on a Dutch sailing barge at Royal Victoria Dock into the 2000s.
+He also used to park his very distinctive prototype short wheelbase blue Lotus Esprit outside.

 Chilvers headed the bid for a £40 million sailing and windsurfing centre on Hayling Island to regenerate the area and recognise it as the place where Windsurfing was invented and where he grew up.